The Crucible

 What Happens in the Room

 The Parental Certification Exercise makes credential insufficiency viscerally felt.
 When supervisors refuse to let a certified teenage driver transport a toddler 300 miles, they confront the same logic they apply every day when asking a "certified" worker to operate an 18,000-pound forklift without verifying thinking.
-Certification verification is not competence verification.
+Certification is not competence.

 The Etymology Exercise strips familiar terms of their sanitized corporate meanings.
 "Frontline" is restored to its military origin: the row of bodies where kinetic hazards meet physical flesh.
-"Deadline" is traced to Andersonville, where crossing the line meant death.
-When supervisors articulate "I am sending people who will bleed to a line where thinking stops," the old binary question feels morally unacceptable.
+When supervisors articulate what they are actually sending people into, the old binary question feels morally unacceptable.

 Why It Works When Standard Training Fails